drupalci/aws_deploy/README.md

 # aws_deploy
-A toolset for administrating the DrupalCI stack on AWS
+A toolset for managing the DrupalCI stack on AWS